RedisLabs/redislabs-docs/content/rs/getting-started/quick-setup.md

     ![Redis Enterprise Software admin credentials](/images/rs/getstarted-admincredentials.png?width=600)

+1. Click **OK** to confirm that you are aware of the SSL certificate replacement for the server, and proceed through the browser warning.

 ## Step 3: Create a Database

 1. Select "redis database" and the "single region" deployment, and click Next.